RPI Tetherless World

 Woods Hole Science Community

-The Woods Hole Scientific Community includes a number of research organizations in the Woods Hole area interested in employing informatics in effective ways.
-These include: Marine Biological Laboratory (MBL), Woods Hole Research Center (WHRC), USGS Woods Hole Coastal and Marine Science Center, NOAA/NMFS Northeast Fisheries Science Center, Waquoit Bay National Estuarine Research Reserve (WBNERR), Sea Education Association (SEA), and Encyclopedia of Life (EOL).
+The Woods Hole scientific community includes a number of research organizations in the Woods Hole area interested in employing informatics in effective ways.
+These include: Marine Biological Laboratory (MBL), Woods Hole Research Center (WHRC), USGS Woods Hole Coastal and Marine Science Center, NOAA/NMFS Northeast Fisheries Science Center, Waquoit Bay National Estuarine Research Reserve (WBNERR), and Sea Education Association (SEA).

-Together this group of organizations represents a rich coverage of science discipline, geographic areas of interest, organization types, data/information/knowledge products, and data types.
+Together this group of organizations represents a rich coverage of science disciplines, geographic areas of interest, organization types, data/information/knowledge products, and data types.
 It is this richness and variety and the concentration of researchers on this small peninsula that make Woods Hole an attractive location in which to do science informatics research.
-People with experience in these wide areas of interest, experience, and knowledge provide a tremendous user base for informaticians.

 Earth Science Information Partners (ESIP)

 WHOI is also a Type II member (researchers and tool developers) of the Federation of Earth Science Information Partners (ESIP).
 ESIP is an open networked community that brings together science, data, and information technology practitioners (http://esipfed.org/).